Some applications of Menke's JSJ decomposition for symplectic fillings: Introduction and statement of results

 \begin{proposition} Let $M\to\Sigma$ be a circle bundle over a closed Riemann surface of genus $g>1$, and let $\xi$ be a virtually overtwisted tight contact structure on $M$ with $t(S^1)<0$.
 Then $(M,\xi)$ admits a unique exact symplectic filling, up to symplectomorphism. \end{proposition}

 \begin{remark} The only circle bundles over $S^2$ which admit virtually overtwisted contact structures have the form $L(|e|,1)$, where $e\leq -2$ is the Euler number of the circle bundle.
 Any virtually overtwisted contact structure on such a lens space is uniquely exactly fillable, per Plamenevskaya--Van Horn-Morris \cite[Theorem 1.2]{plamenevskaya2010planar}, so the conclusion still holds.
 In the $g=1$ case we have a circle bundle over $T^2$, which can also be realized as a parabolic torus bundle over $S^1$.
-If $e\leq -2$, the conclusion again holds, but for $e\geq 2$ there are virtually overtwisted structures which admit no strong symplectic fillings.
-See \cite[Theorem 1.1]{christian2019symplectic}. \end{remark}
+If $e\leq -2$, the conclusion again holds, but for $e\geq 2$ the virtually overtwisted structures admit no exact symplectic fillings.
+See \cite[Theorem 1.1]{christian2021symplectic}. \end{remark}

-The only virtually overtwisted circle bundles not addressed by Proposition \ref{prop:circle-bundles}, the lens spaces treated in \cite{plamenevskaya2010planar}, or the torus bundles treated in \cite{christian2019symplectic} are those with $g>1$ and $t(S^1)=0$.
-In \cite{lisca2002tight,lisca2003infinite} Lisca-Stipsicz verify a conjecture of Honda, which says that these structures are not symplectically semi-fillable, and thus are not symplectically fillable.
-Altogether, we have the following corollary.
+The only virtually overtwisted circle bundles not addressed by Proposition \ref{prop:circle-bundles}, the lens spaces treated in \cite{plamenevskaya2010planar}, or the torus bundles treated in \cite{christian2021symplectic} are those with $g>1$ and $t(S^1)=0$.
+In \cite{lisca2003infinite,lisca2004tight} Lisca-Stipsicz verify a conjecture of Honda, which says that these structures are not symplectically semi-fillable, and thus are not symplectically fillable.
+In Section~\ref{subsec:circle-bundle-proofs}, we will establish the following corollary.

 \begin{corollary} Let $M\to\Sigma$ be a circle bundle over a closed Riemann surface, with virtually overtwisted tight contact structure $\xi$, and let $t(S^1)\leq 0$ be the twisting number.
-If $t(S^1)=0$, then $(M,\xi)$ does not admit a strong symplectic filling; if $t(S^1)<0$, then $(M,\xi)$ admits a unique exact symplectic filling, up to symplectomorphism. \end{corollary}
+If $t(S^1)=0$, then $(M,\xi)$ does not admit an exact symplectic filling; if $t(S^1)<0$, then $(M,\xi)$ admits a unique exact symplectic filling, up to symplectomorphism. \end{corollary}